energinet-open-incubator/innersource-collaboration/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md

 - To some degree: patent free video and audio codecs saving you license costs and bandwidth in your data centers (AVIF, H.264 etc. vs. 	Youtube etc.)
 - See also: Forks

-### Breaking up vendor lockins/turning markets from vendor to purchaser driven
+### Breaking up vendor lockins to purchaser driven

 You are bound to non-interoperating software from a small set of vendors that exploit all opportunities for vendor lock-in (e.g. cloud providers such as AWS, Azure, GCP).
 You obviously don't like that as they will use their price-setting power.
 You attempt to create a base product for such a domain that is popular enough to see widespread adoption resulting in the majority of tenders requesting support for the base product thus establishing a defacto standard forcing interoperability on the vendors attempting vendor lockin.